All Articles

 The 2026 power unit drops the complex MGU-H (Motor Generator Unit – Heat) and dramatically increases the electrical power contribution.
 The MGU-K will deliver roughly three times the energy of the current units — around 350 kW of electrical power compared to roughly 120 kW today.

-The internal combustion engine remains a 1.6-litre V6 turbo but will produce less power on its own.
-The net result is a roughly 50/50 split between electrical and combustion power, making these the most electrified F1 cars ever raced.
+The internal combustion engine remains a 1.6-litre V6 turbo but produces less power on its own.
+The split between electrical and combustion output is roughly 50/50 — these are the most electrified F1 cars ever raced.

-For fans at the circuit, the engine note will change.
-The increased reliance on electric power means quieter acceleration out of slow corners, with the combustion engine becoming more prominent at higher RPMs.
-It won't be as loud as the V8 era, but the character will be distinct from the current cars.
+At the circuit, the engine note will change.
+Quieter acceleration out of slow corners, with the combustion engine becoming more prominent at higher RPMs.
+Not as loud as the V8 era, but the character will be noticeably different from the current hybrid cars.

 Simplified Floors — Levelling the Field